-

 In case your project is complex, you might not be aware what are the dependencies between various cards in your space.
 Set a logical relation for every card and gain a new view of the dependencies between your work activities.
 Card relations will help you group cards related to each other and connect them.
 Use them to divide big tasks into smaller ones.

-Card relations in the space view
+Card relations in space views

 There are various space views in KanBo.
 Card relations are shown differently in each type.
 It is worth learning how to use them according to your needs.